qcjx96/qcjx96.github.io/_posts/2025-03-24-US-CA-trade-war.md

 <small>Data from <a href="https://ised-isde.canada.ca/site/trade-data-online/en">ISED Canada</a> | figure by <a href="https://github.com/jackQCXie/CAtrade">author</a></small>

+## Canadian Trade Industries

-Here is a by sector breakdown.
+Here is a by-sector breakdown.
 I will say more about these later.
+I also plan to update this post with figures breaking down trade by provinces.

 __Imports by Sector (2024)__
 ![Figure](https://github.com/JackQCXie/CAtrade/blob/master/figures/03-sector-imports.png?raw=true){:.light}